-Aregbesola made this observation yesterday at the 6th Toyin Falola Annual International Conference TOFAC, 2016 organised by the Redeemer’s University, Ede, Osun State.
+Aregbesola made this observation at the 6th Toyin Falola Annual International Conference (TOFAC) 2016 organised by the Redeemer’s University, Ede, Osun State on Monday.

 The theme of this year’s conference is ‘Africanity’ which, according to the organisers, is about the distinct African identity and Africa’s contribution to humanity in face of the increasing marginalisation of the continent in global affairs.

 Aregbesola said Africa presents itself as a mystery to Africans than non-Africans.
 He averred that the continental Africans are hardly conscious of their Africaness thereby taking their identity as Africans for granted.